obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 These attributes can be used to style tasks according to their status, with the status type being the preferred selector in most cases.

+## Limitations of styling

+- It is not currently possible for styles to access any automatic scheduled date that is created if the [Use Filename as Default Date]({{ site.baseurl }}{% link getting-started/use-filename-as-default-date.md %})  option is enabled.

 ## More Classes

 The following additional components have the following classes: